dfrnt-labs/terminusdb-docs-static/src/app/docs/graphql-and-woql-query-terminuscms-tour/page.md

 nextjs:
   metadata:
     title: GraphQL & WOQL Query Tools
-    description: An overview of the GraphQL and WOQL tools in the TerminusCMS dashboard
+    description: An overview of the GraphQL and WOQL tools in the TerminusDB dashboard
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png